If you’re struggling to to stay productive in the studio and can’t seem to finish any music…

-Task-based production is the art (art?) of breaking up the typical processes in production of a song and organizing them into individual tasks.
+Task-based production involves breaking up the typical processes in the production of a song and organizing them into individual tasks.

 “Write Chord Progression” could be an example of a task, as could “Design sound for bassline.”